Medicare is a federal health insurance program created in 1965, the same year I was born!

 Medicare Part B

-Part B, covers certain doctors' services, outpatient care, some medical supplies, preventive services, and range of services such as x-rays, diagnostic tests, and renal dialysis.
+Part B, covers certain doctors' services, outpatient care, some medical supplies, preventive services, and a range of services such as x-rays, diagnostic tests, and renal dialysis.
 Unlike Part A, Part B requires a premium.
-In 2019, the standard premium was $135.50 per month.
+In 2021, the standard premium was $148.50 per month.
 However, if you are a high-income earner, you might pay more due to IRMAA.
 The higher your income is, the higher your premium is.
 Social Security sets the standards on the cost of Part B and can change yearly.

 If you are low income, you might qualify for Medicaid, which can cover the Part B premium along with other help, such as help pay for medications.